demiralpatacan/CrimeRecord/README.md

 - Police decides whether and incident is investigated.
 An incident might be not serious enough to be investigated.
 The complaint might not be against law.
 - If an incident worths to be investigated, then police opens investigation case.

-There is **mandatory one to optional one** relation between FIR and case.
+There is **mandatory one to optional one** relationship between FIR and case.

 ### Case - Investigation Officer